larserik-js/heterochromatin-establishment/README.md

 ## Meta
 Lars Erik J. Skjegstad - lars_erik_skjegstad@hotmail.com

-This project is not open source, and thus comes without a license.
+This project is not open source, and thus does not come with a license.